Conquer your student debt. Refinance now.

 Second, for those who bought a house recently and just paid closing costs, a personal loan may be your only option.
 As the name suggests, a home equity loan requires you to not just have good credit, but have equity in your home—which you won’t have until you’ve been paying your mortgage for some time.
-In pre-financial crisis days, home equity loans were given out readily, but it doesn’t look like these practices will be coming back any time soon—80% of home equity lenders did not report any changes in their underwriting criteria in 2016, meaning your chances of qualifying for home equity loan or home equity lines of credit without having paid a significant chunk of your mortgage are slim.
+In pre-financial crisis days, home equity loans were given out readily (Remove link.), but it doesn’t look like these practices will be coming back any time soon—80% of home equity lenders did not report any changes in their underwriting criteria (Updated anchor text.) in 2016, meaning your chances of qualifying for home equity loan or home equity lines of credit without having paid a significant chunk of your mortgage are slim.

-Planning to use your home equity for another expense?
+If you were planning to use your home equity for another expense

 Lastly, a personal loan might be a better choice if you were planning to tap your home equity for something else.
 Some families rely on their home equity to help pay for college education, while others might use a home equity loan to start a business or cover other liabilities.
 If this is the case, a personal loan could allow you to both make the necessary home improvements and leverage your home equity for another purpose.

 When a Home Equity Loan Makes More Sense

 Home equity loans can be a good option for home improvements that will require between $25,000 and $60,000, as lenders typically won’t give you much more than that for an unsecured personal loan.
 If you’ve paid off a good amount of your mortgage, however, you may be able to get a home equity loan for a higher amount.